senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-mysql/README.md

-# docker-compose-kafka-mysql
+# docker-compose-rabbitmq-mysql

 ## Overview

-This repository illustrates a reference implementation of Senzing using MySQL as the underlying database.
+This repository illustrates a reference implementation of Senzing using PostgreSQL as the underlying database.

 The instructions show how to set up a system that:

 1. Reads JSON lines from a file on the internet.
-1. Sends each JSON line as a message to a Kafka topic.
+1. Sends each JSON line to a message queue.
+    1. In this implementation, the queue is RabbitMQ.
-1. Reads messages from the Kafka topic and inserts into Senzing.
+1. Reads messages from the queue and inserts into Senzing.
     1. In this implementation, Senzing keeps its data in a MySQL database.
 1. Reads information from Senzing via [Senzing REST API](https://github.com/Senzing/senzing-rest-api) server.